splitio/javascript-browser-client/MIGRATION-GUIDE.md

 The SDK no longer ships with internal implementations for the `Map` and `Set` global objects, which were used to support old browsers.
 If you need to target environments that do not support these features natively, you should provide a polyfill for them.
 For example, [es6-map](https://github.com/medikoo/es6-map) for `Map`, and [es6-set](https://github.com/medikoo/es6-set) for `Set`.

-## Dropped support for Split Proxy below version 5.9.0, when using in the browser (client-side API).
+## Dropped support for Split Proxy below version 5.9.0.
 The SDK now requires Split Proxy 5.9.0 or above

 If using the Split Proxy with the SDK in the browser, make sure to update it to version 5.9.0 or above.
 This is required due to the introduction of Large Segments matchers in the SDK on client-side, which uses a new HTTP endpoint to retrieve the segments data and is only supported by Split Proxy 5.9.0.